marcoaspire/angular-quizApp/src/app/question bank.md

 Ireland--
 Italy

-What was the name of the American effort to build an atomic bomb?
+35-What was the name of the American effort to build an atomic bomb?
 The Baltimore Project
 The Chicago Project
 The Manhattan Project--
 The Philadelphia Project

 About 70 million people died as a result of WWII.
 What percent of these people were from the United States?
 0.6%--
 5.6%
 15.6%
 30.6%

 What was the role of Joseph Goebbels in the Nazi government?
 Head of the Air Force